csaez/quicklauncher/README.md

 quicklauncher.select_repo()
 ```

-And alternatively, assign TAB key.
+And alternatively, assign TAB key (it's kind of an special case as Maya reserve that key).

 ```python
 import quicklauncher